arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 ***The Syntiant NDP processors require a **negative class** on which no predictions will occur; in our example, this is the `z_idle` class.
 Make sure the negative class name is last in alphabetical order.***

+### Impulse Design

+With the training dataset captured, you can design an `impulse`.
+An `impulse` takes raw data, uses signal processing to extract features, and then uses a learning block to classify new data.
+Signal processing blocks always return the same values for the same input and are used to make raw data easier to process, while learning blocks learn from past experiences.

+In this tutorial, we are going to use the following processing blocks:

+- `IMU Syntiant` processing block: This block prescales raw data to 8-bit values to match Nicla's Voice NDP processor input requirements.
+- `Classification` learning block: This block takes the generated features and learns to distinguish between different classes (`left-right`, `up-down`, or `z-idle`).

+To set both blocks, navigate to **Create impulse**, set the window size to 600 ms, increase to 200, and add the `IMU Syntiant` and `Classification` blocks; then click `Save impulse`.

+***The Syntiant NDP101 processor requires the number of generated features to be divisible by four.
+In our example, we have three axes sampled at 100 Hz with a 600 ms window leading to 180 (60x3) features divisible by four.***

+#### IMU Syntiant Block Configuration

+To configure the `IMU Syntiant` processing block, navigate to **Syntiant IMU** in the menu on the left.
+This will show you the raw data on top of the screen (you can select other files via the drop-down menu) and the processed features on the right.

+The `Scale 16 bits to 8 bits` option converts your raw data to 8-bit and normalizes it to the [-1, 1] range.
+Click `Save parameters`.
+This will send you to the `Feature generation` screen; click `Generate features` to start the process.

+Afterward, the `Feature explorer` will load.
+This plots of all the extracted features against all the generated windows.
+You can use this graph to compare your complete data set.
+A good rule of thumb is that if you can visually separate the data on several axes, then the Machine Learning model will also be able to do so.

+#### Classification Block Configuration

+With all data processed, it's time to start training a neural network.
+Neural networks are algorithms modeled loosely after the human brain that can learn to recognize patterns that appear in their training data.
+The network we're training here will take the processing block features as input and try to map this to one of the three classes (`left-right`, `up-down`, or `z-idle`).

+Click on `Classifier` in the left-hand menu.
+You'll see the following:

+With everything in place, click Start training.
+When it's complete, you'll see the Last training performance panel appear at the bottom of the page: